centreon/centreon-broker/doc/user/best_practices.rst

   * insert_in_index_data = no
   * filter category = neb

+The performance data output should have a failover file.

   * type = file
   * name = central-broker-perfdata-master-failover
   * path = /var/lib/centreon-broker/central-broker-perfdata-master-failover.dat